Stalking the Elusive Retained Recruiter

 Get to Know Your Retained Recruiter

-Another way to to befriend an executive recruiter is to listen to them.
+Another way to befriend an executive recruiter is to listen to them.
 Being an executive recruiter is a little like being a shrink.
 We listen to candidates all day long.
 However, it rarely works the other way around.
 So, turn the tables.
 Take a little time to get to know the recruiter.
 Ask the headhunter questions and then really listen.
-What they share will inform your thinking around what you can do to pay it forward.
+What they share will inform your thinking about what you can do to pay it forward.
 Then do thoughtful things to build a relationship with the retained search partner.
 Ultimately, when you support the recruiter’s success, you support your own.

 Become a “Friend of The Firm”

-There is more you can do to cultivating a relationship with a retained executive recruiter .
+There is more you can do to cultivate a relationship with a retained executive recruiter.
 Become a “friend of the firm”.
 It is not about trading favors — quid pro quo.
 We can’t shoehorn you into the position of your dreams if the client doesn’t want you.
 You can’t promise to use us or recommend us for every executive search that comes your way.
 However, for the relationship to flourish, it must be mutually beneficial.
 So, you help each other out when you can.

 Friends of the firm foster goodwill.
 So, you make thoughtful gestures.
 Send the recruiter a quick email with a link to a relevant article or industry report.
 Share industry intelligence and insight.
 Refer potential clients and executive searches to your recruiter friend.
 The more you help your retained search partner prosper, the more you help yourself.
 It is a circle of virtue.